Introduction

 Type II to IV Fractures

-Type II – IV fractures should initially be managed with attempted closed reduction in the emergency department.
-Once reduced, a cast should be placed and repeat radiographs obtained to ensure it remains in position.
+Type II, III, and IV fractures should initially be managed with attempted closed reduction in the Emergency Department.
+Once reduced, a Plaster of Paris cast should be placed and repeat radiographs obtained to ensure it remains in position.
 If reduction is not possible, open reduction out-of-hours is needed.

 Definitive surgical fixation is required on the next available list with the correct expertise, with referral onward to a tertiary centre if needed.
-Post-operatively, patients will require an extended period of non-weight bearing.
+Post-operatively, patients will require an extended period of non-weight bearing status.

 Complications

 The main complication of talar fractures is avascular necrosis, occurring in 17% of cases following talar fractures*.
-It occurs most commonly after Hawkins type II-IV fractures (often this is not influenced by the anatomical reduction performed).
+It occurs most commonly after Hawkins type II-IV fractures (this is not influenced by the anatomical reduction performed).

-*Hawkins sign is subchondral lucency of the talar dome that is visible 6-8 weeks following injury; this is indicative of sufficient vascularity of the talus and therefore suggests low risk of avascular necrosis.
+*Hawkins sign is a line of subchondral lucency of the talar dome on plain radiograph visible 6-8 weeks following injury; this is indicative of relative bone reabsorption indicating sufficient vascularity of the talus and suggests low risk of avascular necrosis

 Key Points